Zu1uDe1ta/AirflowProject/README.md

 ## Stack Source

-StackSource in particular only considers the questions for the parameters that the user inputs, designating fields of interest.
-The data retrieved from Stack Overflow does contain some sparse data, and part of the process within Stack Source, is to filter out sparse data and extract the useful data.
+StackSource utilizes croud sourcing questions that are being encountered by programmers and presents that information to the user to guide their own self development.
+In particular Stack Source only considers the questions for the parameters that the user inputs, designating fields of interest.
+The data retrieved from Stack Overflowdoes contain some sparse data, and part of the process within Stack Source, is to filter out sparse data and extract the useful data.

-Questions overdifferent points of information, and one that's crucial for this application is the 'Goldstein Scale' of an event.
-The scale falls between -10.0 to 10.0, severely negative impact by extreme conflict to post impact by extreme cooperation.
-This rating itself is determined by the type of event it is addressing.
+Relevancy and usefulness of questions are taken into account, allowing the user to designa versatile study program.
+The rating of the questions is determined by Stack Overflow users.

-The questions for a particular topic are tracked, sorted by ratings, and the subjects of interest are consolidated and grouped by date, and emailed out to the user.
+The questions for a particular topic are tracked, sorted by ratings, and the subjects of interest are consolidated and grouped by date, and emailed out to the Stack Source user.

 ---

 ## How To Guide Your Learning Using Stack Source

 1. Choosing a Learning Project
-Priorititize Foundational Skills
-Explore Adjacent Skills
-Focus on Transferable Skills
-Takeaways
-- Prioritize foundational skills: you will learn activities associated with a workfrlow and appreciate how tooling can abstract them away for you
-- Explore adjacent disciplines: you will become more self-sufficient on the job, can take on larger and more ambitious projects, and develop more empathy for your colleagues
+- Prioritize foundational skills: solidify your basic coding skills by researching and answering questions that other users have posted.
+- Explore adjacent disciplines: explore how are readers utilizing their coding skills, what kind of projects are they working on, what kind of compatible libraries or applications are they utilizing in their work.
-- Focus on transferable skills: you can apply these skills in different domains without much extra costs
+- Focus on transferable skills: lazer in into the areas of study that will benefit you in your day to day work.

 2. Designing a Learning Plan
-Define Your Learning Objectives
-Identify Project Milestones
-Develop a Curriculum
-Takeaways
-- Define your learning objectives: set clear goals on what behaviors or outcomes you would like to achieve
+- Define your learning objectives: set clear goals on what outcomes you would like to achieve.
-- Identify project milestones: divide and conquer so you can make steady progress without getting intimidated
+- Identify project milestones: divide and conquer so you can make steady progress without getting intimidated.
 - Develop a curriculum: find materials that you would enjoy according to your learning patterns.
-Consult experts to validate your curriculum
+Consult experts to validate your curriculum.

 ---